 - Pond or lake.
 If you have a body of water nearby that goes deep enough where the bottom doesn’t freeze, pipes can be looped in circles beneath the surface.
 Where it’s available, this is a cost-effective option.

 - Open loop.
 Rather than filling the pipes with fluid, this system uses a well.
 Water flows into the pipes, through the system, and back into the well when it’s done.

 Geothermal heat pumps are considerably more energy efficient than standard gas-fueled furnaces.
 The one drawback in switching out your furnace for a geothermal heat pump, though, is that the latter can be very expensive to install.
 But over time, this money can be recouped in energy savings, and there are also various tax credits and rebates that will help offset the cost of the system (including the main one, a 30 percent federal credit).

 For more energy saving tips, as well as general HVAC advice, talk to our experts at Ernst Heating & Cooling.
 The Metro-East area has trusted us with their home comfort solutions since 1951.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about geothermal and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about geothermal and other HVAC topics, visit our blog.